-Action # Title Description Total Funds Contributing 4.1 Expand MTSS Approaches Through Direct Student Resources and Supports to Narrow Achievement Performance Gap To increase inclusionary practices through a Multi-Tiered System of Supports (MTSS) based approach that allow students with disabilities to receive high quality first instruction in the least restrictive environment through decision making and actions aimed to close equity gaps and increase cross-functional coordination across our entire educational system.
-Specifically, through the development and implementation of an academic Multi-Tiered Systems of Support that will bridge the foundational learning gaps and meet their needs using the K-12 master scheduling/rostering process, educator development for SPED personnel, and through the implementation of tools gained from the Universal Design for Learning (UDL) framework.
-Incorporate the use of the newly implemented MTSS Module in the district's Student Information System platform that allows users to identify at risk students, monitor student progress, provide positive behavioral intervention and support, document student incidents, assign classroom behavior points and it helps district administrators understand in real time what is working and what is not in terms of students who are at risk.
-The Synergy MTSS module helps to identify \$23,000.00 No
+Action # Title Description Total Funds Contributing 4.1 Expand MTSS Approaches To increase inclusionary practices through a Multi-Tiered System of Supports (MTSS) based approach that allow students with disabilities to receive high quality first instruction in the least restrictive environment through decision making and actions aimed to close equity gaps and increase cross-functional coordination across our entire educational system.
+Specifically, through the development and implementation of an academic Multi-Tiered Systems of Support that will bridge the foundational learning gaps and meet their needs using \$23,000.00 No

-Action # Title Description Total Funds Contributing rodon n Title if there are gaps in the curriculum and helps identify if additional specialists or professional development assistance is needed.
-Analysis of instructional settings and system practices will be conducted to identify barriers and resolutions to ensure students have access to academic resources and supports through intentional collaboration of planning time between general education and special education collaborators, resulting in students with disabilities having Total Fullas Continuating the same challenging opportunities to learn the curriculum alongside students without disabilities via identified tiered supports.
-Increase coaching models and experiences via a Curriculum Specialist to bridge the supports and resources from special education and general education.
-This will provide school site staff (instructional - certificated and classified), district program and department staff, educational partners, and students with a foundational and common understanding of a student's right to a least restrictive environment, resulting in inclusive instructional practices within the general education setting.
-The district will conduct an analysis of systems, practices, protocols, and compliance requirements to identify barriers that negatively impact instructional staff from adhering to balancing compliance and instructional requirements.
+Action # Title Description Total Funds Contributing the K-12 master scheduling/rostering process, educator development for SPED personnel, and through the implementation of tools gained from the Universal Design for Learning (UDL) framework.
 Develop a shared vision between collective educational partners in the planning, training, and development of systems and practices that integrate tools and strategies to support teaching and learning that helps students with disabilities access an equitable opportunity to succeed.
 Instructional staff will help prepare our students with disabilities to access college and career academic programs and provide the necessary skills for success to achieve graduation and success beyond.
-State Priorities: 1, 2, 4,7, 8 Metrics: Local

-Action # Title Description Total Funds Contributing 4.2 Maximize course access and alternate diploma pathways Maximize course access and alternate diploma pathways by increasing access to instruction for students with disabilities through the acquisition and distribution of district adopted core and supplemental curriculum, facilitation of strategic collaborative priority course placement in the K-12 master scheduling/rostering that promotes inclusion and access in the least restrictive environment to be on track to graduate.
+State Priorities: 1, 2, 4,7, 8 Metrics: Local 4.2 Maximize course access and alternate diploma pathways Maximize course access and alternate diploma pathways by increasing access to instruction for students with disabilities through the acquisition and distribution of district adopted core and supplemental curriculum, facilitation of strategic collaborative priority course placement in the K-12 master scheduling/rostering that promotes inclusion and access in the least restrictive environment to be on track to graduate.
 Facilitate mutual training, planning and implementation of practices and protocols in the coordination of sections, pathways, courses, transitioning, and advising students with disabilities.
 Develop a shared vision between collective educational partners in the planning, training, and development of systems and practices that integrates student Individual Education Plan (IEP) that includes the student's Individual Transition Plans (ITP) promoting graduation opportunities through access to alternative diploma pathways.
-Identify and implement steps to development of plan beginning in the 8th grade that allow for students and parents to be adequately informed of graduation milestones as the student promotes/transitions from grade levels and life levels.
-Identify and recognize student accomplishments through recognition ceremonies.
-State Priorities: 4, 5, 7 Metrics: 4A, 4B, 4C, 4D, 4H, 5E, 7A \$26,000.00 No 4.3 Accelerate Learning for all SPED students Accelerating Learning for all SPED students by targeting instructional practices, learning recovery and providing SPED students with the intervention materials and supports to accelerate learning.
-Through \$24,000.00 No

-Action # Title Description Total Funds Contributing this action, increased coordination with school sites in the development of strategies/actions with the school site's plan (SPSA).
+State Priorities: 1, 2, 4, 7, 8 \$26,000.00 No

+Action # Title Description Total Funds Contributing Metrics: 1B, 2A, 2B, 4A, 4B, 4C, 4D, 4E, 4F, 4G, 4H, 5D, 5E, 7A, 8A 4.3 Accelerate Learning for all SPED students Accelerating Learning for all SPED students by targeting instructional practices, learning recovery and providing SPED students with the intervention materials and supports to accelerate learning.
+Through this action, increased coordination with school sites in the development of strategies/actions with the school site's plan (SPSA).
 Coordinate and develop systems and protocols that support quarterly data team reviews at the department and school site levels to drive sustainability.
-Facilitate practices that promote collaboration between SPED personnel, counselors, and general education teachers from K- 8 through high school to ensure best practices and interventions that will accelerate student achievement and to target any social emotional needs.
+Facilitate practices that promote collaboration between SPED personnel, counselors, and general education teachers from K-8 through high school to ensure best practices and interventions that will accelerate student achievement and to target any social emotional needs.
 Mobilize the district's local assessment (entry/exit criteria) or common assessment to ensure inclusion and access of student applicable supports.
-State Priorities: 4, 5, 7 Metrics: 4A, 4B, 4C, 4D, 4H, 5E, 7A, Local 4.4 Culturally Responsive Professional Development Provide meaningful professional development for teachers, paraprofessionals, administrators, and school teams that focus on skill set building and implementing high quality culturally responsive units of instruction, restorative practices, trauma-informed practices, redirection techniques, anti-aggression techniques, and culturally responsive curriculum.
-Meaningful professional development maybe provided by district staff or outsourced to vendor(s) deemed expert qualified on the subject matter.
-State Priorities: 4, 5, 7 Metrics: 4A, 4B, 4C, 4D, 4H, 5E, 7A, Local \$50,000.00 No
+State Priorities: 1, 2, 4, 7, 8 Metrics: Local \$34,000.00 No 4.4 Culturally Responsive Professional Development DRAFT ACTION: Professional development for teachers, administrators, and school teams that focus on building and implementing high quality culturally responsive units of Instruction, Restorative practices, and culturally responsive curriculum. \$250,000.00 No 4.5 Meaningful Experiences and Opportunities DRAFT ACTION: Build meaningful community relationships and establish relevant leadership opportunities to advance leadership development and enrichment experiences.
+(College visits; Events with speakers / presenters; student advisory field trips; historical and educational enrichment experiences) \$0.00 No